LispCookbook/cl-cookbook/data-structures.md

 There is `assoc-if`, and `rassoc` to get a cons cell by its value.

-If the alist as repeating (duplicate) keys, you can use `remove-if-not`, for example, to retrieve all of them.
+If the alist has repeating (duplicate) keys, you can use `remove-if-not`, for example, to retrieve all of them.

 ~~~lisp
 (remove-if-not